dtagapay/jhu-software-concepts/Module_2/README.txt

 To match the assignment sample format, each entry is saved as a dictionary with keys including "program", "comments", "date_added", "url", "status", "term", "US/International", "GPA", "GRE", "GRE V", "GRE AW", and "Degree".

-A fallback approach was implemented when HTML structure inconsistencies were detected (e.g., flattening all text from cells to extract the term field).
-The script also logs progress for easier debugging.

 4. Known Bugs:
 - Term was unable to be captured along with comments

-If permitted to use headless browser automation tools, these fields could be reliably extracted in a future version.